 HEAL-WA focuses on providing evidence-based information to a variety of clinical providers to support patient care.
 Please visit the HEAL-WA site for more information.

-UW alumni may continue to use many of the library resources after graduation.
-See the Services for UW Alumni website for information on Onsite Borrowing Privileges, Self-Service Photocopying, Quick Reference Assistance, Online Resources, and more.
+UW alumni may continue to use many of the resources in the library after graduation.
+See the Services for UW Alumni website for information on Onsite Borrowing Privileges, Self-Service Photocopying, Quick Reference Assistance, and more.

 In addition, UWAA members have online access to journals via the EBSCO Academic Search Alumni Edition database, which provides 3,000 academic journals in full text, plus indexing for 5,000 more.